Searcy County Quilt Trail

 #2-22, Dogwood Blossom quilt block is located at 2885 North Tomahawk Road, St. Joe, AR 72675.
 Painted by Tara Carey, the 3 foot by 3 foot quilt block is on the side of Joe Reed’s home shop about 5 miles off of 65 south right at the edge of Searcy County near Tomahawk Baptist Church.
 The shop used to be a water house for the spring-filled holding tank built by Joe’s dad Jerry Reed.
 A few year’s ago Joe and his son Jerry Joe tore out the holding tank and converted the building into a shop for Joe.
 Joe and Billie Reed are natives of Searcy County and have lived here for over 30 years.
 Billie is dedicating the quilt block to her mom Shirley Jean “Mills” Tate who was born in a log cabin in Pindall, AR on April 10, 1948 and passed December 16, 2017.
 Her Mom loved to draw and carve dogwoods.
 She also loved to tell the story of the dogwood tree.
 The location is near Tomahawk Creek which feeds into the Buffalo National River.
 Joe builds Adirondacks, pet urns for a veterinary clinic in Harrison, AR and other projects.
 For more of his work seehttps://www.facebook.com/TomahawkCreations2016/.

 #2-24, Patriotic Tribute, is at 5834 Trace Ridge Road, Leslie AR.
+Be looking on the right side of the road and don’t let your GPS take you past it.
 Amy and Jim McCarthy painted it patriotic to honor service members.
 Their son, Dylan, served in the Army.
 The nearby town of Leslie has additional quilt blocks to see and has a Commercial Historic District hosting a wood-fired brick oven bakery and some of Arkansas’ best old-world sourdough bread!
 Great restaurants and antiques await in Leslie.
 Don’t forget to pick up a chocolate roll from a convenience store along US Highway 65.
 After all, Searcy County is the Chocolate Roll Capital of the World.
 In addition to a disc golf course, rodeo, and the quilt trail, Leslie is home to the Growl-Lasso motorcycle route and the Ozark Grinder Trail for bicycles.
 Search searcycountyarkansas.com/lodging for places to stay during your visit.
 You’ll find other patriotic sites around the county including Veteran’s Memorial Hall at 108 Noah Horton Memorial Drive.
 The beautiful building and pictorial tributes to the county’s veterans make it worth a visit.

 #2-25, Bigfoot, is at 3931 Zack Road, Marshall AR.
 Rod Corley of Aux Arc Wilderness Cabins commissioned this quilt block to be created by David and Cindy Garmoe.